logo logo

 Challenge your friends to a game of golf or tennis at the combined Kojonup Golf Course and Tennis Club.
 Or get some exercise on the squash courts, turf ovals or bowling greens at the Kojonup Recreation Complex, or lap the Olympic sized swimming pool.
 Swim, waterski and camp the night at Lake Towerinning (Moodiarrup Lake), an ancient meteor crater filled with fresh, clear water.

+The swimming pool is only open for the summer season.
 For more information on any of these activities, please contact the Kojonup Visitor Centre.

 Kojonup historical sites and activities